 While he was still a boy his family moved to Honeydon, Bedfordshire.
 The family travelled ahead by train, while Robert brought all their family possessions by horse and cart.

-Ivor and Rosabel moved to Braughing in 1934, taking up the ownership of Braughing Bury Farm.
-He brought prosperity and employment to the village during the great depression in the thirties by introducing a more intensive form of agriculture and developing a system of piece work, paying his workers by the quantity of work they achieved rather than the time spent.
-His workers were able to earn up to three or four times the minimum agricultural wage.
+After Ivor and Rosabel married, they began to search for their own farm.
+In 1934 Ivor bought Braughing Bury Farm.
+Soon after they moved to Braughing, Ivor began to import a new style of farming and made some fundamental changes to the more traditional farming methods which were typical of the area.
+By introducing a more intensive form of agriculture and developing a system of piece work, he could pay his workers by the quantity of work they achieved rather than the time spent.
+This meant there was a greater incentive to work and his workers were able to earn up to three or four times the minimum agricultural wage.

-His farm was the major local employer, with over thirty men working full-time.
-This figure increased into many hundreds during the pea-picking season with some itinerant workers joining the men and women from the village.
+His farm was a major local employer, with over thirty men working full-time.
+This figure increased into many hundreds during the pea-picking season when itinerant workers joined the men and women from the village.

 His local produce, strawberries, carrots, peas, cabbages, brussels sprouts and lettuces, was conveyed by lorry to the former London fruit and vegetable markets London: Stratford, Spitalfields, Borough near London Bridge and Covent Garden markets.

 Parsnips were sent by special rail-wagon direct to the catering industry in different parts of the country.
 It was highly unusual for this crop to be grown in a heavy clay soil.
-However, Ivor designed his own parsnip lifter and harvester, mounted on a Fordson Major half-track tractor, which could lift the crop out of the soil even under the most difficult wet and frosty conditions.
+However, Ivor designed his own parsnip lifter and harvester, mounted on a Fordson Major half-track tractor.
+This could lift the crop out of the soil even under the most difficult wet and frosty conditions.

 Most farmers and farmworkers were exempt from serving in the forces during the Second World War because they were needed to provide food back home in Britain.
 Ivor was active in the Home Guard.